cmur2/dyndnsd/README.md

 Users can make extensions by deriving from the official Docker image or building their own.

-The Docker image consumes the same configuration file in YAML format as the gem, inside the container it needs to be mounted/available as `/etc/dyndnsd/config.yml`. the following YAML should be used as a base and extended with user's settings:
+The Docker image consumes the same configuration file in YAML format as the gem, inside the container it needs to be mounted/available as `/etc/dyndnsd/config.yml`.
+The following YAML should be used as a base and extended with user's settings:

 ```yaml
 host: "0.0.0.0"